 Your time will be primarily spent conducting research.
 You will acquire the knowledge and skills to help you design and conduct your research project, evaluate the research, and disseminate your results.
 In doing so, you will develop a range of transferable skills which can help you with further research within or outside academia, including critical thinking, project management, time management and presentation.

-Applications for October 2019 entry are now closed.
-The next entry point for research degrees is October 2020.
+The next entry point for research degrees is January 2021.

 Read more about MRes study in the University’s e-prospectus.

 The Masters by Research (MRes) lasts one year (full-time) or eighteen months (part-time) and assessment is carried out through a research proposal, dissertation and viva voce examination.

 The first four months (full-time) after registration are spent undertaking core training and methodological training to help develop your research proposal and broader research skills before submitting your project proposal.
 You will also work with your supervisor to carry out a learning and skills needs analysis which will shape your programme of related studies, during which you will develop as a researcher.

 After you have submitted your proposal, you will focus on your research until your final submission.